Gmes23/Leetcode-and-Codewars/README.md

-# typescript-practice-
+# Leetcode and CodeWars practice
-Explaining my typescript coding from leetcode using javascript
+Explaining my typescript coding from leetcode/codewars using javascript and python